 A bit further east along Route 59 is the turn off for Rimrock Overlook.
 Rimrock Overlook is a short walk from the parking area and offers an amazing view over the lake.
 While it would be even better if the trees weren’t quite as tall, this overlook still rivals some of the most impressive ones you’ll find anywhere in Pennsylvania.

 From the overlook, visitors can squeeze through a very narrow stairwell cut between the rocks to get down to the area below the viewing area.
 From here, it’s possible to walk along the base of the cliffs or even hike all the way down to the parking area at the Allegheny Reservoir beach.

 Another great place to visit along the southern shore of the Allegheny Reservoir is Bent Run Falls.
 This waterfall cascades down the hillside next to a small trail.
-Just below the parking area is a small 8-10 foot waterfall that provides a peaceful place to relax and enjoy the beauty of the region.
+Just below the parking area is a 20-foot waterfall that provides a peaceful place to relax and enjoy the beauty of the region.

 I’ve visited many lakes in Pennsylvania, and the Allegheny Reservoir is one of the best in terms of natural beauty, accessibility, and seclusion.
 A visit to the southern portion of this lake is perfect for travelers looking to enjoy the peacefulness of life along the lakeshore.